decentraland/documentation/content/creator/scene-editor/about-editor.md

 <img src="/images/editor/preview-button.png" width="150" alt="Scene name"/>

+Configure different preview options from the dropdown menu next to the **Preview** button:

+- **Open Console Window During Preview**: Opens a new window with the console output of the scene.
+This is useful to debug errors in the scene.
+- **Skip Auth Screen**: Skips the account selection screen and automatically logs you in with your currently logged in account.
+This is disabled by default, enable it if you want to test multiple accounts.
+- **Landscape Terrain Enabled**: Toggles the landscape around the scene.
+This is enabled by default, disable it to lower the scene's memory footprint.

 ## Scene settings

 Click the **Pencil icon** on the top-right of the screen.
 This opens a series of scene-level properties to edit, including name, thumbnail, scene size, and more.